-The TPR method is one of the learning methods in the classroom to introduce vocabulary.
-The TPR method is one of the learning methods in the classroom to introduce vocabulary through physical (motor) activities to young learners as mentioned by Tarigan (2009, p.93) The teacher used some action sequences, such as listen and speak, listen and write, listen and move, dialogue, and role play.
+The TPR method is one of the learning methods in the classroom to introduce vocabulary through physical (motor) activities to young learners.
+The teacher employed some action sequences, such as listening and speaking, listening and write, listen and move, dialogue, and role play.

 The first findings are, the teacher felt quite memorable using this TPR method, which made students more enthusiastic about learning English and made it easier for the teacher to teach.
-It is similar to (Obitube et al., 2020) stated that the TPR method can increase students' enthusiasm for learning English and make teaching easier for the teacher.
+It is similar to Obitube et al. (2020) in that the TPR method can increase students' enthusiasm for learning English and make teacher easier for the teaching.

 Second, in the use of the TPR method to teach vocabulary, the difficulties or problems experienced by the teacher lie in activities that make teachers very tired because teachers have to communicate a lot with students.
 Meanwhile, students become more motivated because of the interesting learning done in class.
-It was in line with (Rahmawati, 2019) statement that using the TPR method to teach vocabulary cause teachers to get extremely exhausted.
+It was in line with the Rahmawati (2019) who states that using the TPR method to teach vocabulary cause teachers to get extremely exhausted.

 Third, for teachers, the perceived advantage of the TPR method is that it is easier for young learners to increase their vocabulary.
 Thus, it has a good effect when applied to vocabulary learning in English classes.
 Total Physical Response (TPR) is about a speech by a teacher and actions by students at the same time.
-This is comparable to that found by (Kara & Eveyik-Aydın, 2019) stated that the purposes of the TPR method are for students to listen to and follow what the teacher instructs.
+This is comparable to what is found by Kara & Eveyik-Aydın (2019) in that the purposes of the TPR method encourage students to listen to and follow what the teacher instructs.
 Additionally, TPR pupils are required to respond nonverbally (physically) to a series of commands.

-Fourth, For the teacher, so far as using the TPR method there have not been any shortcomings that have an impact on the process of teaching and learning activities in the classroom.
-It was in line with (Magnussen & Sukying, 2021) stated that the results of the checklist observations in her research found that the students paid more attention to the material and felt enthusiastic about vocabulary activities using the TPR method.
+Fourth, the teacher who so far using the TPR method has nor faced any shortcomings that have an impact on teaching and learning process in the classroom.
+It was in line with Magnussen & Sukying (2021) who states that the results of the checklist observations in her research leads the students paid more attention to the material and felt enthusiastic about vocabulary activities using the TPR method.

-Last, when asked about how the students responded when using the TPR method for learning vocabulary in class, the teacher answered five-question about the descriptive text material in English learning that day.
-Young learners are easier to remember the vocabulary that is being taught, and in learning the children are also more enthusiastic, which can motivate learning, and apart from the media we use for learning, the addition of the TPR method makes learning more interesting.
+Last, having been asked about how the students responded when using the TPR method for learning vocabulary in class, the teacher answered five-question about the descriptive text material in English learning that day.
+Young learners can easily remember the vocabulary that is being taught.
+In learning the children are also more enthusiastic, which can motivate learning.
+Apart from the media we use for learning, the addition of the TPR method makes learning more interesting.

-The result show that TPR is method that is interesting for students. in line with Nuraeni (2019) pointed out that while employing the TPR approach, kids were really engaged and liked learning English. in additions, TPR is the methods and strategies also very easy to use for teachers.
-TPR also makes it easier for young learners to remember the vocabulary that is being taught, and in learning the children are more enthusiastic.
-In terms of future research, it would be useful to extend the current findings by examining how is the experience of students in using The Total Physical Response (TPR) method using the narrative inquiry method as well.
-Thus, the readers or the other researchers will know not only from the teacher's side meanwhile also from the student's side.
+The result shows that TPR is a method that is interesting for students.
+Nuraeni (2019) points out that while employing the TPR approach, kids were engaged and liked learning English.
+In addition, TPR as a method and strategies is also very easy to use for teachers.
+TPR also makes young learners easier to remember the vocabulary that is being taught, so that in learning, the children are more enthusiastic.
+Regarding future research, it would be beneficial to explore the current findings by examining how is the experience of students in using The Total Physical Response (TPR) method using the narrative inquiry method as well.
+Thus, the readers or the other researchers will get the perspective not only from the teacher's side but also from the student's side.